 - Your cluster is able to get valid certificates for ingresses, e.g. with cert-manager

-To deploy a working instance of Uitsmijter you need to have privileges on the kubernetes cluster that allow you to deploy the following resource kinds:
+To deploy a working instance of Uitsmijter, you need privileges on the Kubernetes cluster that allow you to deploy the following resource kinds:

 A service account with a cluster role is needed to allow Uitsmijter to read its CustomResources